jele0006/PLAR-Portfolio/IEGBBR-Documentation.md

       //src/components/main.jsx

-        // App Components (located at the top of the file) import Landing from './Landing';
+        // App Components (located at the top of the file) import Components from './Components';
+        import Landing from './Landing';
         import LanguageSelection from './LanguageSelection';
-        import Components from './Components';
-        import Intro from './Intro';
-        import {Name} from './{Name}'; // Example of where to add the new import
+        import {Name} from './{Name}'; // Example of where to add the new import import Part1 from './Part1';
     ```

     ```jsx